A BIT ABOUT US

 #Housing 2030 has been jointly led by Elena Szolgayova, Director General of Ministry of Transport and Construction, Slovak Republic and David Orr former president of Housing Europe.
 It has been managed by a committee comprising Gulnara Roll, Secretary to Committee on Urban Development, Housing and Land Management at UN Economic Commission for Europe , Sorcha Edwards, Secretary General to Housing Europe and Amie Figueiredo, Programme Management Officer at UN-Habitat.
 The work of this committee has been ably supported by Dara Turnbull, Research Coordinator, Housing Europe and Agata Krause, Consultant to UNECE, who have been particularly active in organising workshops and questionnaires with their members.

-The final draft will be presented at the International Social Housing Festival in Helsinki (June 2021) and the Final document will be presented to the UNECE Ministerial meeting in Geneva (October 2021).
+The final draft will be completed in mid-2021 and the Final document will be presented to the UNECE Ministerial meeting in Geneva (October 2021).